One-particle and two-particle visibilities in bipartite entangled Gaussian states: Quantum complementarity for incompatible observables

-For $\xi=\frac{\pi}{4}+n\frac{\pi}{2}$, the correlation or anti-correlation becomes perfect in the limit of infinite squeezing $a\to\infty$, namely $\lim_{a\to\infty} | \rho(x_1,x_2)| = 1$.
-For any finite value of $a$, however, there will be a drop in the correlation due to the fact that the positions within the aperture of the slits are not correlated, i.e. that the individual Gaussian regions in Figure~\ref{fig:5} have a non-zero extent.
-Because we are only interested in quantum interference across the two slits, but not in the quantum interference within each slit aperture, it is possible to normalize the correlation using the value for $\xi=\frac{\pi}{4}$ and use it as a measure of distinguishability of the two slits as follows
+\end{widetext} For $\xi=\frac{\pi}{4}+n\frac{\pi}{2}$, the correlation or anticorrelation becomes perfect in the limit of infinite Gaussian precision $a\to\infty$, namely, $\lim_{a\to\infty} | \varrho(x_1,x_2)| = 1$.
+For any finite value of $a$, however, there will be a drop in the correlation due to the fact that the positions within the aperture of the slits are not correlated, i.e., that the individual Gaussian regions in Fig.~\ref{fig:3} have a nonzero extent.
+Because we are only interested in quantum interference across the two slits, but not in the quantum interference within each slit aperture, it is possible to normalize the correlation using the value for $\xi=\frac{\pi}{4}$ and use it as a measure of distinguishability of the two slits as follows: